brynpickering/ET-masterclass-2024/README.md

 > See our [Gurobi license section](#set-the-gurobi-license) for details on installing the license.

 > [!NOTE]
-> You can only request the license while connected to the university network (i.e., connected to eduroam and not behind a personal VPN).
+> You can only request and set up the license while connected to the university network (i.e., connected to eduroam and not behind a personal VPN).

 ### Set up VSCode